 To see the School's 'More-Able and Talented Policy', please click on the link below:

 Provision for more-able pupils

-We endeavour to meet the needs of higher ability children through careful identification and monitoring strategies and by providing access to a curriculum which will not only support the development of the whole child intellectually, socially and emotionally, but will enable them to show aptitudes and quality of thinkin
+We endeavour to meet the needs of higher ability children through careful identification and monitoring strategies and by providing access to a curriculum that will not only support the development of the whole child intellectually, socially and emotionally, but will enable them to show aptitudes and quality of thinking.

 We strongly believe that engaging teaching and learning for all is the key to securing achievement for every child.
 Through creative curriculum activities, more-able pupils are given a wide variety of exciting challenges and experiences, developing the ability to question, explain, persevere, communicate their thoughts and take risks in their learning whilst building relationships.

 We support our more-able pupils by giving them opportunities for open-ended tasks, higher-order thinking challenges and extension activities.
 In class children work in a range of ways; ability groups, mixed ability, paired work and independent work.
 We use a variety of teaching styles and a range of higher-level questions to stimulate critical thinking.

 In addition to these, we also offer opportunities for children to take part in enhancement activities, such as Art or Science workshops with other local schools.
 This helps the children to develop confidence and leadership skills.
 Pupils demonstrating exceptional ability will also be encouraged to take a full part in extra-curricular activities.